Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Preliminaries

 Comparing Eqs.~\eqref{specific heat} and \eqref{thermouncer}, the uncertainty in the temperature in the strong coupling regime can be expressed as

-This expression sets a lower bound on the thermal fluctuations \(\Delta T\).
+This expression sets a lower bound on the variance \(\Delta T\) (where a measurement is performed for estimating $T$).
 In the scenario of strong coupling, the best possible signal-to-noise ratio \(\frac{T}{\Delta T}\) for determining the temperature of the system \(S\) is constrained by both the specific heat capacity and an additional dissipation term \(\langle \partial_T \hat{E}^*_S \rangle\), which can be negative or positive.
 In the case of weak coupling, this additional dissipation term is zero.
 Therefore, in that case, the optimal signal-to-noise ratio \(\frac{T}{\Delta T}\) depends solely on the specific heat capacity, indicating that accurate temperature measurement requires a large heat capacity.